jimbobbennett/co2sensor/README.md

 ### Create X.509 certificates

 To authenticate the device, you will need an X.509 certificate.
-Seeing as this Raspberry Pi is running as 2 devices, you will need 2 certificates so that each app can pretend to be a separate client.
+Each device can have its own cert, or can share a cert.
+In this case, to make things easier, they sensor and monitor apps will share a cert.

 From another device (not your Raspberry Pi), make sure you have the [Step CLI](https://smallstep.com/docs/step-cli/installation/#testing-your-installation) installed.
 This doesn't support ARM64, so cannot run on a Pi.